-- 4.2.27 Private amenity space will be required to be of a usable size, with a minimum of 70sqm for dwellings.
+- 4.2.29 Private amenity space will be required to be of a usable size, with a minimum of 70sqm for dwellings.
 Amenity space in the canopy of trees or on a steep gradient will not be included within the 70sqm requirement.
 A more flexible approach will be used for communal amenity space for flats.
 Rear private amenity space will usually be expected to be a minimum of 10.5 metres in length for a two storey dwelling.
 This applies independently of the minimum amenity space requirement.
-Private amenity space will be expected to be suitably sited and in scale with the plot and surrounding buildings and reflect existing local density. - 4.2.28 Gardens should be located to the rear of buildings, and wherever possible, back onto other gardens or open spaces. - 4.2.29 21m will be required between rear dwelling windows that directly face each other.
-Where there is a difference in gradient further distance may be required (please see Figure 5 below).

-4.2.30 Balconies will only be acceptable where it can be demonstrated that the privacy of adjacent residents can be safeguarded by ensuring that there is no direct overlooking of windows or, at close quarters, the rear gardens of adjacent dwellings.
+Private amenity space will be expected to be suitably sited and in scale with the plot and surrounding buildings and reflect existing local density. - 4.2.30 Gardens should be located to the rear of buildings, and wherever possible, back onto other gardens or private spaces to reduce the risk of unauthorised access.
+Where gardens back onto public space then the use of appropriate boundary treatments and gates to reduce the risk of crime and anti-social behaviour is vital. - 4.2.31 21m will be required between rear dwelling windows that directly face each other.
+Where there is a difference in gradient further distance may be required (please see Figure 4 on page 21). - 4.2.32 Balconies will only be acceptable where it can be demonstrated that the privacy of adjacent residents can be safeguarded by ensuring that there is no direct overlooking of windows or, at close quarters, the rear gardens of adjacent dwellings.